ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

 IBEX may not have set remote mode correctly or something along those lines (noticed as part of checks on EMU).
 As a workaround until we have a fix, stop the Kepco X, Y and Z, Zero field controller and magnetometer IOCs and then start up the zerofield.vi in `LabView Modules\Muon Magnets\Zero Field Controller` for a few seconds.
 Then stop the zerofield.vi and first start up the Kepcos and then the Zero field controller and magnetometer IOCS.

+### I can set the gas flow to a larger percentage but not to a smaller one

+The needle valve may not be connected correctly, ask the scientists

 # Calibration

 The zero-field controller IOCs has macros for the number of Amps per mG expected of each power supply.
 These values are obtained by running a calibration routine, which is defined in the [InstrumentScripts](https://github.com/ISISNeutronMuon/InstrumentScripts/tree/master/technique/muon) repository and loaded into the instrument scripts.